FREE MENTAL HEALTH ASSESSMENT. start here

 Prozac and Lexapro are both effective, popular medications for treating depression and certain forms of anxiety.

 It’s common and normal to switch antidepressants.
-If Prozac isn’t working for you, or if you have side effects that don’t seem to improve over time, your healthcare provider may suggest making the switch from Prozac to Lexapro or a similar medication.
+If Prozac isn’t working for you, or if you have side effects that don’t seem to improve over time, your provider may suggest making the switch from Prozac to Lexapro or another medication.

-Interested in getting help for depression, anxiety or other mental health issues?
-We offer a full range of depression and anxiety medications online, as well as mental health services such as individual therapy and anonymous online support groups.
+Interested in getting help for depression, anxiety, or other mental health issues?
+We offer access to a range of depression and anxiety medications online for those who may benefit from them.

 This article is for informational purposes only and does not constitute medical advice.
 The information contained herein is not a substitute for and should never be relied upon for professional medical advice.
 Always talk to your doctor about the risks and benefits of any treatment.
 Learn more about our editorial standards here.